ONSdigital/github-explorer/README.md

 - `user`

 ### To Do
-- Inconsistencies between 2FA Security page and individual member page in terms of two factor security status
-- Extract expensive queries into a separate out-of-band process run on a schedule
 - Refactor `lib/github.rb` God class
 - Extract common view code into partials
 - Make tables sortable by different columns